 Our associated company, Pohjolan Voima (PVO), produces hydroelectric power in Finland.
 The company actively maintains and develops water environments, for example, by:

 - cooperating in projects that aim to restore migratory fish stocks

 EPV Energy is also a part owner of Voimapiha Oy, which delivers renewable energy from Swedish hydroelectric power plants to its shareholders.
 Voimapiha is also indirectly involved in Sweden’s hydroelectric power fund, which began its activities in early 2019.
 The hydroelectric power fund’s shareholders are responsible for 95 per cent of Sweden’s hydropower production.
-In the future, hydroelectric power plants will be able to apply for funding from the fund for new environmental investments.
-In 2020, hydroelectric power represented 11.4 per cent of EPV’s power procurement.
+Hydroelectric power plants will be able to apply for funding from the fund for new environmental investments.
+In 2021, hydroelectric power represented 10.4 per cent of EPV’s power procurement.

-Commissioning thermal energy storage caverns will bring flexibility for future energy generation
+Thermal energy storage caverns bring flexibility to energy production